abbycole/zebra/README.md

 Example from Stack Exchange that might help: http://stackoverflow.com/questions/15396755/using-loops-with-knitr-to-produce-multiple-pdf-reports-need-a-little-help-to

-## April 17
+## May Tasks
-This weeks To Do:
-* Make the main script output to the output folder.
+* Add microbiome data to the script
+  * Generate micorbiome summary data for each person (averaged over the study)
-* Make it possible to run everything using the single file in bin.
+* Add food units to the script
-* Learn ggplot
-  1. Stretch goal to make a stacked barchart that shows total intake by macronutrient (Carb, Pro, Fat) per day
-  2. Attainable goal is just get a graph in ggplot to work.
+  * General food unit summary data for each person (averaged over the study)
+* Add streamplots for each person per day for both food and microbiome information